spell-music/csound-expression/README.md

    drumScale, harmScale :: TempoSig -> PitchSig -> String -> Sam
    ~~~

-* The type signatures for echo and pingPong where simplified.
+* The type signatures for **echo and pingPong where simplified**.
 Now they don't use side effects
     and look like pure functions:

     ~~~haskell